 - If you are using Multiple Windows Phone, go to Settings > System > About > Edit Phone Name.
 It will act as an identifier in the next step.

 - Open Messaging App

-- Click on … menu and open settings
+- Click on the three-dot menu and open settings

-- Next under “Send Messages through”, you can select one of the Windows Phone you are using.
-The name is exactly the same you had setup on your Phone.
+- Next, under “Send Messages through,” you can select one of the Windows Phone you are using.
+The name is the same as you had set up on your Phone.

-Now that your setup is ready, restart your messaging app by closing, and then opening it once.
-Next, you an either use an existing text thread to send a reply or create new text message and then send.
+Now that your setup is ready to restart your messaging app by closing and then opening it once.
+Next, you can either use an existing text thread to send a reply or create a new text message and then send it.
 One thing you will need to be careful about is selecting the SIM.
-If you are using a DUAL sim Windows 10 Mobile, you will have drop down like “Vodafone–Windows Phone”.
-The first one is Operator name, and second is the name of the phone you are using to send the text message.
+If you are using a DUAL sim Windows 10 Mobile, you will have drop-down like “Vodafone–Windows Phone.”
+The first one is the Operator name, and the second is the name of the phone you are using to send the text message.

 Its not instant, but it works.
 I see an approximate gap of 10 to 15 seconds.
 However, as of now, this is in beta, and it is possible that it might not work 100%, but expect this to be fully functional when it rolled out with anniversary updates.

 I expect this feature, with time, will come to both Android & iPhone as Cortana is available on both of these platforms.
 Then in case you have two different phones, one Android and another Windows 10 Mobile, you will be able to choose your devices.
 We will keep you posted on how this goes along.